 In 2005 we agreed to dismantle racism within our own congregation and in the institutions we lead.
 Sometimes people who hear about this commitment are shocked by it.
 How can Catholic sisters be racist?
 Understanding that takes some background, which we provide here.
 Take a look around; we hope that you’ll begin to understand why we easily admit to our racism, and why we are passionate for and hopeful about the work we and our partners are doing to dismantle it—within ourselves, our institutions, and our nation.

-“Racism is not the same this as race prejudice,” says Sister Marcelline Koch, OP, co-chair of the Springfield Dominican Antiracism Team (SDART).
+“Racism is not the same thing as race prejudice,” says Sister Marcelline Koch, OP, co-chair of the Springfield Dominican Antiracism Team (SDART).
 “Racism is a combination of the abuse of institutional power and race prejudice, so that, even if someone has worked to rid herself of personal prejudice against people of certain ethnic groups, she is still caught in the web of racism, which is supported by institutional structures that are designed to privilege the group with social power and disenfranchise those without it.”

 Institutional systems that keep racism in place in the United States are deeply rooted in United States history.
 Actively working to dismantle them is a life-long commitment rooted in Jesus’ teachings of inclusivity and right relationship.
 Learn how you can participate!